archit0410/Anomaly-detection-in-a-data-stream/README.md

 The **Isolation Forest for Streaming Anomaly Detection (iForestASD)** is a real-time system designed to identify anomalies in continuous data streams.
 Leveraging the **Isolation Forest** algorithm from scikit-learn, this system processes incoming data in sliding windows, detects outliers, and visualizes the results dynamically.
 This README provides an overview of the project, its underlying concepts, references to relevant research papers, and instructions on how to set it up and run.

+Note : The `anomaly-detector.ipynb` is mainly to provide explaination to the code I have written, since Jupyter Notebooks handle plotting differently than standalone Python scripts, and certain configurations are required for the animation to work correctly in notebooks.
+Thus to run the code use the `anomaly-detector.py`

 ## Features

 - **Continuous Data Stream Generation**: Simulates a data stream with regular patterns, seasonal variations, noise, and occasional anomalies.